Chris Withrow: Atlanta Braves

 On May 27, 2015, he was traded to the Atlanta Braves (with Juan Uribe) in exchange for Alberto Callaspo, Eric Stults, Ian Thomas and Juan Jaime.
 Though Withrow was eligible for arbitration, he and the Braves agreed to a one-year contract for the 2016 season worth $610,000 on January 14.
 Withrow was invited to spring training, but did not make the team, instead starting the 2016 season with the Triple A Gwinnett Braves.
 Withrow received his first callup of the season on April 10, and returned to the minors on May 1.
 On May 26, the Braves recalled Withrow.
 He pitched at the major league level until August 6, when he was placed on the disabled list with right elbow inflammation.
 Withrow returned and made six appearances during the first half of September.
-At the end of the season, he became a free agent.
+In 46 total appearances for Atlanta, he compiled a 3-0 record and 3.58 ERA with 28 strikeouts across 37 2/3 innings pitched.
+On December 2, the Braves non-tendered Withrow, making him a free agent.

 Kansas City Royals

 On January 7, 2017, Withrow signed a minor league contract with the Kansas City Royals that included an invitation to spring training.
-He spent the entire season on the disabled list and elected free agency on November 6, 2017.
+He spent the entire season on the disabled list and elected free agency on November 6.